Scheduled MonumentsEnglandGreyfriars, Leicester

 History & significance

 Greyfriars, Leicester is a Franciscan friary founded in the thirteenth century within the medieval town of Leicester.
-The site occupies land in the town centre and represents an important example of mendicant religious architecture and urban monastic settlement from the medieval period.
-Substantial archaeological remains and documentary evidence testify to its significance as a centre of religious life until its dissolution in the sixteenth century.
-The friary's layout and surviving structural elements continue to inform understanding of medieval Leicester's religious and commercial topography.
+The site occupies an area in the town centre and preserves archaeological remains of the friary church and associated monastic buildings, which would have served the Franciscan community until the Dissolution of the Monasteries in the sixteenth century.
+The friary represents an important example of mendicant religious architecture and planning from the medieval period.
+Excavations and standing structures have contributed to understanding the layout and character of urban friaries in medieval England.

 Greyfriars, Leicester is a scheduled monument protected by Historic England under reference 1442955.
 View the official record →